A Possible Discovery of the Optical Counterpart of the X-ray source NuSTAR J053449+2126.0: Introduction

 \section{Introduction}

-The X-ray source NuSTAR J053449+2126.0 ($\alpha$=05$^{\rm h}$:34$^{\rm m}$:49$^{\rm s}$.20, $\delta$=+21$^{\rm o}$:26$\arcmin$:02$\arcsec$.9) was discovered by \citet{2022ATel15171....1T} while analyzing a {\it NuSTAR} calibration observation.
-They proposed that the source is an Active Galactic Nucleus (AGN) candidate.
-In order to examine the nature of NuSTAR J053449+2126.0, \citet{2022RNAAS...6...50R} scanned the Zwicky Transient Facility alerts and archival photometry and searched Palomar Gattini-IR.
-They reported that no obvious counterpart candidates to the source could be detected.
-There has been no previously reported optical emission associated with the X-ray source NuSTAR J053449+2126.0 (hereafter referred to as simply J0534).
+The X-ray source NuSTAR J053449+2126.0 ($\alpha$=05$^{\rm h}$:34$^{\rm m}$:49$^{\rm s}$.20, $\delta$=$\ang[angle-symbol-over-decimal]{+21;26;02.9}$) was discovered by \citet{2022ATel15171....1T} while analyzing a {\it NuSTAR} calibration observation.
+They proposed that the source is possibly an Active Galactic Nucleus (AGN) candidate.
+No previously reported optical emissions have been associated with the X-ray source NuSTAR J053449+2126.0 (hereafter referred to as simply J0534).
 To search for an optical counterpart of the source, we observed it using the RTT150 telescope.

-In this work, we present the identification of the optical counterpart to J0534 for the first time.
-Optical imaging and spectroscopic properties of some unidentified sources (e.g. AGN and Quasars) have recently been investigated in different studies using the same telescope, and the results showed the capability of RTT150 on detecting emission lines and understanding the characteristics of some sources in detail (see \citealt{2021AstL...47..277B}).
+We present the possible identification of the optical counterpart to J0534 and infer the nature of the source for the first time from the spectroscopic features we identify in the optical spectrum.
+Optical imaging and spectroscopic properties of some unidentified sources (e.g. AGN and quasars) have recently been investigated in different studies using the same telescope, and the results showed the capability of RTT150 in detecting emission lines and understanding the characteristics of some sources in detail (see \citealt{2021AstL...47..277B}).
+We have recently summarized the preliminary results about the possible discovery of the optical counterpart of J0534 in ATel 16349 and 16350.
 The observations, data analyses and results are given in Section \ref{obs}.
-Our discussion and conclusion are presented in Section \ref{discuss}.
+Our discussion and conclusions are presented in Section \ref{discuss}.